kbrown333/cs-file-system/README.md

 You will need to do some minor command-line configuration to setup your hard drive(s).
 Before you go any further, take a look at our help output by opening a terminal in the project root folder and typing ``npm run help``.
 You should see some output that describes how to interact with our configuration CLI.
 Below is a copy of the output:

 ```
-Set Config Variable: "node config.js keys [key] [value]"
-Mount External Drive: "node config.js mount [alias] [path (blank for HD)]"
-Generate Scripts: "node config.js scripts [type]"
+FORMAT: node config.js --cmd command-name [command arguments]
+EXAMPLE: node config.js --cmd keys --key cache --value off

+COMMAND ("--cmd") ARGUMENT VALUES:
+[1]: keys: sets the value of a config variable
+[2]: mount: register external storage device
+[3]: link: generate / register symlink
+[4]: scripts: generate system scripts

+ARGUMENTS FOR AVILABLE COMMANDS:
+command-name: "keys"
+[1]: --key [name of json key]
+[2]: --value [value to store]
+command-name: "mount"
+[1]: --alias [display name]
+[2]: --uuid [uuid of storage device]
+command-name: "link"
+[1]: --alias [display name]
+[2]: --path [absolute path of folder]
+command-name: "scripts"
+[1]: --type [script group to generate]
+[!]
+NOTE: ONLY AVAILABLE VALUE IS "startup" (for now)
 ```

 The most important command to note is the "mount" command, which will create a database entry for your external hard drives.
 Before continuing, please make sure to plugin at least 1 extneral hard drive into your linux machine.

-To set your hard drive up with the system, enter the following command (replacing 'my-drive' with whatever name you want).
+To set your hard drive up with the system, you first need to find the uuid of your external hard drive.
+The easiest way I have found to locate the uuid is to enter the following command into a terminal:

+``sudo blkid /dev/sd*``

+This will print out a list of all attached storage devices providing the device name, uuid, as well as other info.
+Look  through the list and find the uuid matching your device's name ("LABEL" value).
+Using this value, open a terminal in the project's root folder and enter the following command (replacing values in braces with actual values):

-``node config.js mount my-drive``
+``node config.js --cmd mount --alias [display name] --uuid [uuid]``

 You can also have the server load a directory (recursively) on your linux machine.
 To accomplish this, enter the following command (replacing 'my-folder' with an alias and /home/pi/Videos with the folder path you want to mount):

-``node config.js mount my-folder /home/pi/Videos``
+``node config.js --cmd link --alias my-folder --path /home/pi/Videos``

 IMPORTANT NOTE: do not inlcude spaces in your mount aliases, this could potentially cause problems with the server.